Hanford, California

-Hanford is the largest city and county seat of Kings County, California, located in the San Joaquin Valley region of the greater Central Valley.
-The population was 53,967 at the 2010 census.
+Hanford is the most populous city in and the county seat of Kings County, California, located in the San Joaquin Valley region of the greater Central Valley.
+The population was 57,990 at the 2020 census.

 History

-Today's Hanford was once north of Tulare Lake, historically the largest body of fresh water west of the Mississippi River.
+Hanford was once north of Tulare Lake, historically the largest body of fresh water west of the Mississippi River.
 The area was inhabited by the Tachi Yokuts Indians for several thousand years prior to Euro-American contact.
 They occupied locations along watercourses such as creeks, springs and seep areas (such as sloughs), along perennial and seasonal drainages, as well as flat ridges and terraces.

 Since the annexation of California after the Mexican-American War, the locality was settled by Americans and immigrants as farmland, broadly referred to as "Mussel Slough".
 The earliest dated grave in the area was that of a young Alice Spangler who was initially buried in the Kings River Cemetery just north of her family's farm in 1860.
-As the settlement grew, Tulare Lake's feeding rivers were diverted for agricultural irrigation, causing it to gradually shrink and, over the 19th and 20th centuries, effectively become extinct.
+As the settlement grew, Tulare Lake's feeding rivers were diverted for agricultural irrigation, causing it to gradually shrink and, over the 19th and 20th centuries, dry up.

 From the mid-to-late 1870s, the Southern Pacific Railroad planned to lay tracks towards the developing farmland west of Visalia, spurring a growth in labor and population.
 Hanford's namesake was James Madison Hanford, an executive for the company.
 The earliest known document labeling the settlement as "Hanford" is an 1876 map of Tulare County which once included the territory of present-day Kings County.
 Tracks were laid through a sheep camp in 1877.
 According to History of Kings County: "It was but a short step from sheep-camp to village and with the railroad as an attraction the village flourished and became a town within a few historic months."
 Many of those working on the tracks were Chinese immigrants.

 In 1877, Hanford began to appear in state newspapers, giving details of events in the town's early days.
 In 1878, Hanford began running their own newspaper service and wiring called "The Public Good" which fed into other papers.
 In May 1878, Hanford residents drafted a resolve against the South Pacific Railroad from purchasing land with residing settlers.
 In June 1878, the Workingmen's Party was reported to have a majority vote over the Democrats in the town.

 In May 1878, the Upper Kings River Canal and Irrigation Company filed articles of incorporation.
 On August 1, California Governor candidates George Clement Perkins and Romualdo Pacheco (and on August 10, O F Thornton and W F White W P C) spoke in Hanford and Lemoore.